 We work closely with staff across the hospitals to answer questions or resolve any concerns promptly.
 The PALS team will acknowledge your contact as quickly as possible and aim to answer questions and resolve any issues within ten working days, although this may take longer in some circumstances.
 We are currently receiving a very high number of contacts and unfortunately this is leading to delays in responding to telephone calls, emails and concerns.
 Please be assured that we value your feedback, but it may take us longer than usual to get back to you.
 We recognise the wait may be distressing but are working hard to provide support for our patients, service users and members of the public, and we thank you in advance for your patience and understanding.
 Please be aware that aggressive and abusive behaviour directed towards members of our team – in person, via telephone, or in writing – will not be tolerated.
 Please do visit our Contact Enquiries page where we have provided answers to many ‘Frequently Asked Questions’ as you may find this helpful.

 Speak to a member of staff

-This could be a nurse or matron, a doctor, other health professional or any other staff member.
+This could be a nurse or matron, a doctor, or another health professional.
 They want to help you and will try to resolve your concerns right away.

 If you have tried speaking to a member of staff looking after you and you are still concerned, you should ask to speak to the person in charge.
 If for any reason you feel unable to speak with the person in charge or it has not helped, please contact the Patient Advice and Liaison Service (PALS).
 The PALS team will listen to you and work with you to achieve a satisfactory resolution whether you are requesting information, providing feedback, raising a concern, or need information about making a complaint.

 Non-urgent advice: Contacting PALS